Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 transparency system as claimed.
 If certificates may be issued with longer lifespans, then a second revocation mechanism for these certificates is necessary.

+All certificate lifetimes are already planned to fall from 398 days today to 47 days in 2029 {{CertLifetimes}}, bringing a number of security and agility benefits to the ecosystem.
+However, 47 days is still much longer than is tolerable without effective revocation.
+Although a further reduction to 7 days or 24 hours is possible in theory, each halving in lifetime results in doubling the issuance load for CAs, CT logs and monitors.
+The net effect would be a ~56x increase in issuance rate in order to maintain the same size PKI as we have today.

 **Transparency Logs must implement a protocol similar to Key Transparency
 {{!KEYTRANS=I-D.draft-ietf-keytrans-protocol}}.** As stated at